 Furnishers craft furniture, storage, and trophies for houses.

-Leveling a crafting skill unlocks more recipes and more powerful versions of them, along with some other things we will go over in more detail in our upcoming Crafting article.
+Leveling a crafting skill unlocks more recipes and more powerful versions of them, along with some other things we go over in more detail in our Crafting article.

 You will arrive to Aeternum battered and weak, but by venturing into this daunting and supernatural land you will find your power and forge your destiny.
 You will learn by doing, harden through combat, and become as dangerous as the forces you will face.
 How will you choose to grow in power and knowledge as you adventure in Aeternum?